chrnolte/places-conus/docs/methods/estimation/samples/parceltypes.rst

 We train our :ref:`models <Models>` on sales of vacant and "mostly" vacant properties.

-PLACES-FMV (CONUS) was designed to support conservation planning studies.
-Most long-term land conservation transactions seek to protect land without buildings.
+This is by design: PLACES-FMV (CONUS) was designed to support conservation planning, and most land conservation transactions seek to protect land without buildings.

 Excluding sales with buildings also avoids the challenge of accounting for heterogeneity in building value.
-This heterogeneity can be large, and is shaped by attributes that we cannot observe consistently for the entire contiguous United States.
+Such heterogeneity can be substantial, and it is often shaped by attributes that we cannot observe consistently for the entire contiguous United States.

 Vacant parcels